 Perfect for Poaching and Smoking

 Silver salmon have less fat than sockeyes or kings, but more than pinks or chum salmon.
-This means a coho can dry out faster than the other species, making coho salmon an ideal poaching fish.
-Their relatively low-fat content benefits from the gentle cooking, which keeps it moist.
+This means a coho can dry out faster than the other species, making coho salmon an ideal fish to poach.
+Their relatively low-fat content benefits from this gentle cooking method, which keeps it moist.

 Silvers are perfectly good smoked, although perhaps not as good as kings or sockeyes.
 You need to use a cold smoking process instead of a hot smoking process due to the fish's lower fat content.
 Silvers also do well as gravlax, the Scandinavian cured salmon, and they are great as sushi.
 If you are serving it raw, buy only the freshest fish or buy it frozen and put it into the deep-freeze for a few days to maintain freshness.